isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ---

-*This document outlines the data preparation for the Bellabeat project, ensuring the selected datasets are ready for analysis in the next phase.*
+*This document outlines the data preparation for the Bellabeat project, makin sure the selected datasets are ready for process/cleaning in the next phase.*